richmahn/en_tn/2th/front/intro.md

 #### Who wrote 2 Thessalonians? ####

-Paul from the city of Tarsus was the author.
+Paul wrote 2 Thessalonians.
+He was from the city of Tarsus.
 He had been known as Saul in his early life.
 Before becoming a Christian, Paul was a Pharisee.
 He persecuted Christians.
-After he began to trust in Jesus Christ, he traveled several times throughout the Roman Empire telling people about Jesus.
+After he became a Christian, he traveled several times throughout the Roman Empire telling people about Jesus.

 Paul wrote this letter while staying in the city of Corinth.

 #### What is the Book of 2 Thessalonians about? ####

 Paul wrote this letter to the believers in the city of Thessalonica.
-He wrote this letter for much the same reason he wrote the first letter to them.
-He wanted to encourage the believers because they were being persecuted.
-He told them to continue living in a way that pleases God.
+He encouraged the believers because they were being persecuted.
+He told them to continue living in a way that pleased God.
 And he wanted to teach them again about Christ's return.

 #### How should the title of this book be translated? ####